rwokano/CleaningDataProject/CodeBook.md

 * tBodyGyroJerkMean

 Per the assignment instructions, only elements containing `mean()` or `std()` were included in the result set.
 All other elements were dropped.
 Below is a table mapping the original column name to the tidy name as it is in the 'tidy_Result.txt' file.
 Also included is the type of data.
-Of the approx 560 variables in the initial dataset, only 66 remain in the output dataset.
+Of the approx 560 variables in the initial data set, only 66 remain in the output data set.

 Column Number | Original Name | Tidy Name | Data Type
 ---| --- | --- | ---